YMC-22/smart-filter/readme.txt

 Detailed information can be found on GitHub at this <a target="_blank" href="https://github.com/YMC-22/smart-filter">link</a>.

+= Posts in the filter grid not loading? =

+If your posts are not loading, you should check on your site or theme:
+- the jQuery Migrate plugin is enabled.
+Open the browser console and make sure there is a message: Migrate is installed, version >= 3.4.1
+- check if the wp-hooks WordPress core library is connected.
+If not, you should connect it in your theme in the functions.php file with the following code:
+// Manually load the wp-hooks script. wp_enqueue_script( 'wp-hooks' );
+- check if third-party plugins are blocking Ajax requests.
+- clear the cache (browser or server).

 == Changelog ==

+= 2.9.57 =
+Added plugin dependency on Jquery Migrate
 = 2.9.56 =
 Added the ability to add featured posts to the grid
 = 2.9.50 =